annoy4s/annoy4s/README.md

 # annoy4s

-A JNA wrapper around [spotify/annoy](https://github.com/spotify/annoy) which calls the C++ library of annoy directly from Java.
+A JNA wrapper around [spotify/annoy](https://github.com/spotify/annoy) which calls the C++ library of annoy directly from Scala/JVM.

 ## Installation